doliveira91/IDatos2020/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Load and query cars from MercadoLibre using Elasticseach, Python and React.
+Load and query cars from MercadoLibre and El Gallito Luis using Elasticseach, Python and React.

 ## Setup
+- Install MySQL server in your machine
+- Create the database and schema from schema.sql
 - Install `elasticsearch` in your machine
 - Enable cors adding the following lines in `elasticsearch.yml`:
 ```